New York Film & TV Workers Protest During MLK Day With Rev. Al Sharpton & Top Empire State Pols

 “Ephesians says to fight against evil even when it comes from the highest places in the land,” she said with rising fervor, leaving no doubt about whom she was speaking.

 “We should put on the full armor of God.
 The Bible says put on the full armor of God so that you can take your stand against the devil’s schemes…When we see hate and division in our communities, when we hear those hateful words from our President, when we see someone bullying someone or attacking them or making them feel vulnerable, we are called to be the light, we are called to be the light of the world — which means we must stand up between them.
 We are the ones who say: ‘No, not on our watch.
 No, not in my community.
-No, not here, no now.”
+No, not here, not right now.
+All of us are called, called, called to make a difference.”
 She advised the crowd to remember Esther, the Persian Jewish queen who risked her life to save her people from mass murder.